 In the case of posting a letter or a postcard this will be Servizi Corrispondenza e Pacchi (or in some cases Filatelia, though this is usually for stamp collectors).

-Having pushed the right button, the machine will spit out a slip of paper for you which bears a number for you to wait your turn on, preceded by a letter based on your requirement.
+Having pushed the correct button, the machine will spit out a slip of paper which bears a number for you to wait your turn on, which is preceded by a letter based on the button you pressed on the machine.
 The speed of letter/number tick-over on the board isn’t obvious but is apparently controlled by computer and based on frequency of use and availability of staff.

 For a slightly more speedy service, the Vatican post office (of which there is one branch within the museums, one outside the museums to the right of St Peter’s Square, and a mobile one in a truck that is often actually parked on St. Peter’s Square, to the left as you look at the basilica) is much quicker in terms of fulfilling its basic services.
 According to rumor, when you send a letter in the Vatican Post Office, it uses a courier as far as the Swiss border, and then your mail is deposited into the Swiss postal system which is much more efficient and faster for international mail than the Italian post office.

 Note that you cannot use Italian stamps at the Vatican and vice versa – they’re different countries!